top of page

 Birth Trauma Awareness: A Healthy Baby Isn't All That Matters - You Matter!

-This is my purpose, the reason why I do what I do, and although sometimes it feels like a drop in the ocean, that drop, those positive births and those happy mamas, are f@*&ing worth it!
-Excuse my French...
+This is my purpose - the reason I do what I do.
+And yes, sometimes it feels like a drop in the ocean, but that drop - the positive births, the joyful mamas - is f@*&ing worth it.
+Excuse my French…

-Thanks to the progress in modern medicine and to a better understanding of the physiology of birth, we now live in a society where pregnancy and birth are generally safe, and the vast majority of babies are born healthy.
-However, too little is being done to ensure that beyond the physical aspects of pregnancy and birth, women and birthing people feel mentally and emotionally supported.
+Thanks to advances in modern medicine and our growing understanding of the physiology of birth, pregnancy and childbirth are generally safe today, and most babies are born healthy.
+But safety alone is not enough.
+Far too little is done to ensure that women and birthing people are supported mentally, emotionally, and psychologically - not just physically - through pregnancy, birth, and postpartum.

-the most important thing that you can do to give yourself the best chance for a positive and empowering birth is to find an antenatal course that will provide crucial knowledge about your rights, your options, as well as tools to feel in control and to advocate for your preferences through all stages of your journey.
+One of the most important things you can do to give yourself the best chance for a positive, empowering birth is to seek out an antenatal course that equips you with knowledge and confidence.
+These courses teach you about your rights, your options, and practical tools to advocate for yourself and your preferences throughout your journey.
+Being informed is not just empowering - it’s protective.

-According to the Birth Trauma Association (UK based), an estimated 30% of women experience some symptoms of PTSD and about 4% of women go on to develop postnatal PTSD or birth trauma.
-This is about 30,000 new cases every year in the UK!
-And numbers are sadly rising...
+The statistics are sobering.
+According to the UK-based Birth Trauma Association, around 30% of women experience some symptoms of PTSD following birth, and about 4% go on to develop postnatal PTSD or birth trauma.
+That’s roughly 30,000 new cases each year in the UK alone - and the numbers are rising.

 Useful links